Frequently Asked Questions

 This is my child’s first year, is s/he ready to compete?

 Often the sport of wrestling is misunderstood and it is the fear of the unknown that keeps people away.
 The first time we try anything new, the nerves put a little fear in us.
 First year wrestlers can benefit from competition.
 Once the first match has been completed, the nerves settle.
 Competition in our club is strictly voluntary.
 However, the coaches encourage all wrestlers to at least try competing in the Music City Brawl.
-Talk to the Coach to get his opinion on your child's readiness.
+Talk to one of the WCWC coaches to get his opinion on your child’s readiness.

 Does the wrestler have to attend every practice?